-Cash and investments consists of funds deposited in demand deposit accounts, and amounts with the New York Cooperative Liquid Assets Securities System (NYCLASS) and New York State Liquid Asset Fund (NYSLAF).
+Cash and cash equivalents consist of funds deposited in demand deposit accounts and amounts with the New York Cooperative Liquid Assets Securities System (NYCLASS) and New York State Liquid Asset Fund (NYSLAF).
 The School District's deposit and investment policies are governed by State statutes.
 The School District has adopted its own written investment policy, which provides for the deposit of funds in FDIC insured commercial banks or trust companies located within the State.
 The School District is authorized to use demand deposit accounts, time deposit accounts and certificates of deposit.
 Permissible investments include NYCLASS and NYSLAF, obligations of the U.S. Treasury, U.S. Agencies and obligations of New York State or its political subdivisions and accordingly, The School District's policy provides for no credit risk on investments.

 Collateral is required for demand deposit accounts, time deposit accounts and certificates of deposit at 100% of all deposits not covered by FDIC insurance.
 The School District has entered into custodial agreements with the various banks which hold their deposits.
 These agreements authorize the obligations that may be pledged as collateral.
-Such obligations include, among other instruments, obligations of the United States and its agencies and obligations of the State and its municipal and school district subdivisions.
+Such obligations include, among other instruments, obligations of the United States and its agencies and obligations of the State and its municipal and School District subdivisions.

-The School District participates in NYCLASS and NYSLAF, multi-municipal cooperative investment pool agreement pursuant to New York State General Municipal Law, whereby the School District holds a portion of the investments in cooperation with other participants.
-At June 30, 2019, the School District held \$1,898,169 in NYCLASS and \$20,493,595 in NYSLAF consisting of various investments in securities issued by the United States and its agencies.
-Both NYCLASS and NYSLAF is rated 'AAAm' from Standard & Poor's Global Ratings.
-Amounts held with both NYCLASS and NYSLAF are highly liquid and the amount held represents the cost of the investment pool shares, which are considered to approximate fair value.
-Additional information concerning NYCLASS, including the annual report, can be found on its website www.newyorkclass.org.
-Additional information concerning NYSLAF, including the annual report, can be found on its website www.nylaf.org.
+The School District participates in NYCLASS and NYSLAF, multi-municipal cooperative investment pool agreements pursuant to New York State General Municipal Law, whereby the School District holds a portion of the investments in cooperation with other participants.
+At June 30, 2020, the School District held \$1,722,328 in NYCLASS and \$14,076,106 in NYSLAF consisting of various investments in securities issued by the United States and its agencies.
+Both NYCLASS and NYSLAF are rated 'AAAm' by Standard & Poor's Global Ratings.
+Balances held with both NYCLASS and NYSLAF are highly liquid and the amount held represents the cost of the investment pool shares, which are considered to approximate fair value.
+Additional information concerning NYCLASS, including the annual report, can be found on its website www.nylaf.org.